daytonaio/content/guides/20240819_history_embedding.md

 **Solution:**
 Ensure that the CSV file is correctly formatted and accessible from the path provided.
 Double-check your Python environment and dependencies.

----
+### Hosted Embeddings Not Applied

 **Problem:**
-Azure [embedding](/definitions/d/embedding)s are not being used despite setting environment variables.
+Hosted [embedding](/definitions/d/embedding) model is not being used despite setting environment variables.

 **Solution:**
 Verify that the `.env` file is correctly configured and located in the root directory.
-Ensure that the Azure keys and endpoints are correct and match the required format.
+Ensure that the keys and endpoints are correct and match the required format.

----
+### Inaccurate Search Results

 **Problem:**
 Search results don’t seem to match your query.

 **Solution:**
 Check if the correct [embedding](/definitions/d/embedding) model is being used.
-If the local model is inadequate, try using Azure's [embedding](/definitions/d/embedding) service for more accurate results.
+If the local model is inadequate, try using a hosted [embedding](/definitions/d/embedding) service for more accurate results.
 Also, review your filters and search query for specificity.

 ## Conclusion